joao-carloto/FireRobot/README.md

 - Element localization thru automatically generated XPath, based on an element's own text or text of a nearby element.
 - Automatic creation of variables based on the content of text fields.

 HOW TO INSTALL FIREROBOT?

+- Go to the following shared dropbox folder: https://www.dropbox.com/sh/jwbincui3z4hbvm/PwMkha-epK
+- Get the firerobot.xpi file.
-- Drag the .xpi file over Firefox.
+- Drag it over a window of your Firefox browser.
 - Confirm the installation and restart the browser.
 - You may start the extension at the Developer menu.
 - For more convenience drag the FireRobot icon from the "Customize" menu on the browser toolbar.

 HOW TO USE FIREROBOT?

 - Toggle the select button.
 - The active web page will get a dashed border, along with any included frames or iframes.
 - Click to select page elements of interest.